tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 ## Tensorflow Training

 This repository is based on [tensorflow object detection API](https://github.com/tensorflow/models/tree/v1.12.0/research/object_detection) and a tutorial on [Custom Object Detection for Nvidia Jetson Nano](https://medium.com/swlh/nvidia-jetson-nano-custom-object-detection-from-scratch-using-tensorflow-and-opencv-113fe4dba134).
 This setup enables transfer learning with a set of pre-trained deep learning models built into the tensorflow object detection API.
 Before you can start with the training, be sure to follow the steps and install all the dependencies from the main [README.md](../).
+These guidelines work the same for both Linux as well as windows based machines.

 In supervised deep learning, the recorded data needs to be cleaned and labelled before it can be used for training.
 It is assumed here that the recorded data is already cleaned and ready for labelling.